-Extra sunscreen – Given that this was our primary example, it seems the most obvious first choice.
+Given that this was our primary example, it seems the most obvious first choice.
 It’s always best to err on the side of plenty when it comes to sunscreen.
-Keep in mind too that what functions to keep you covered on a less aquatically-inclined trip might not be sufficient in quantity to keep you burn-free in the deep southern desert.
-Not only is the sun relentless, but if you’re an active participant in river life that means you’re regularly getting wet and washing layers off, which means diligence of re-application is key in avoiding burns.
+Keep in mind that what functions to keep you covered on a less aquatically-inclined trip might not be sufficient in quantity to keep you burn-free in the deep southern desert.
+Not only is the sun relentless, but if you’re an active participant in river life that means you’re regularly getting wet.
+Getting wet often tends to wash the layers off, which means diligence of re-application is key in avoiding burns.
 It can’t hurt to have too much sunscreen!

-Wool Socks – Good, wools socks are worth their weight in gold on any river expedition that promises rapids and flirts with the idea of cool nighttime weather (hint; this is most river trips).
-Although synthetic socks may be your preference depending on your athletic or recreational background, they lack a distinct advantage over wool socks, which insulate and keep your warm even when wet.
+Good, wools socks are worth their weight in gold on any river expedition that promises rapids and flirts with the idea of cool nighttime weather (hint; this is most river trips).
+Although synthetic socks may be your preference depending on your athletic or recreational background, they lack a distinct advantage over wool socks.
+Wool socks insulate and keep you warm even when wet.
 Multiple pairs can’t hurt; after all, nobody has ever returned from a river trip saying, “I wish I hadn’t brought those extras socks.”

-Quick-dry shirt – from a synthetic-fiber performance tshirt from your local sporting goods store to a full button-down river crew shirt, it’s always nice to have something that can quickly return you to a dry state after a thorough splashing in the rapids, particularly if the sun is hiding behind clouds or a canyon wall that day.
+From a synthetic-fiber performance t-shirt from your local sporting goods store to a full button-down river crew shirt, it’s always nice to have something that can quickly return you to a dry state.
+Especially after a thorough splashing in the rapids, particularly if the sun is hiding behind clouds or a canyon wall that day.